nyu-daniel-zint/intro-to-computer-science-2024-spring/slides/starter-kit.md

 Computer programming code is plain text.
 In order to edit code, you will need a decent plain text editor program.

-- Install [Sublime Text](https://www.sublimetext.com/), a free good quality plain text editor.
-- Sublime Text is freeware, but periodically will ask for donations.
-You are not required to donate.

 --

 Just about any code editor or Integrated Development Environment (IDE), such as [Visual Studio Code](https://code.visualstudio.com), is a good plain text editor.